hbctraining/Intro-to-R-flipped/lessons/06_reading_and_data_inspection.md

 You should see a subtle coloring (blue-gray) of the first row and first column, the rest of the table will have a white background.
 This is because your first row and first columns have different properties than the rest of the table, they are the names of the rows and columns respectively.

 <img src="../img/metadata_display_row_cols.png" width="300">

-We already noted that this file had column headers and how `read.csv()` deals with that.
-It also assumes that the first column contains the row names.
-Not all functions in the `read.table()` family of functions will do this and depending on which one you use, you may have to specify and additional argument to properly assign the row names.
+Earlier we noted that the file we just read in had column names (first row of values) and how `read.csv()` deals with "headers".
+In addition to column headers, `read.csv()` also assumes that the first column contains the row names.
+Not all functions in the `read.table()` family of functions will do this and depending on which one you use, you may have to specify an additional argument to properly assign the row names and column names.

-> Row names and column names are really handy ways to subset data and also to identify samples or genes.
+> Row names and column names are really handy when subsetting data structures and they are also helpful to identify samples or genes.
 We almost always use them with data frames.

 ***
 **Exercise 1**

 * Download [this tab-delimited `.txt` file](https://www.dropbox.com/s/k2mlcqn4823g400/project-summary.txt?dl=1) and save it in your  project's `data` folder.
-* Read it in to R using `read.table()` and store is as the variable `proj_summary`, keeping in mind that -
+* Read it in to R using `read.table()` and store it as the variable `proj_summary`, keeping in mind that -
 	- all the columns have column names
 	- you want the first column to be used as rownames (*hint: look up the `row.names =` argument*)
 * Display the contents of `proj_summary` in your console